-In some countries, most of the Indo-Pakistani are Hindus, while on the Arabian peninsula they are primarily Muslims.
+In some countries, most of the Indo-Pakistanis are Hindus, while on the Arabian peninsula they are primarily Muslims.
+There is a significant Sikh population as well.
 Many of them speak Hindi as their native tongue, while others speak various other Indian languages.
 They may also speak the language of the nation in which they now live.

 "Indo-Pakistani" is a general term used to describe these groups, since many peoples of Indian origin do not specify which language group they belong to.
 For example, many of them may actually be Gujarati, Hindi, or Punjabi; but together (especially for census purposes), they are simply known as the Indo-Pakistani.

-The lives of Hindus have traditionally been governed by a rigid system of social classes known as castes.
-Castes are actually culture groups based primarily on occupation, with members of the same profession belonging to the same caste.
+The lives of Hindus have traditionally been governed by a rigid system of hereditary classes known as castes.
+Castes are culture groups based primarily on occupation, with members of the same profession belonging to the same caste.
 These castes are divided into sub-castes, which are further divided into even smaller social classes.
 The caste system is very strict, and members of one caste are not allowed to change from the caste in which they were born.
 People are required to marry within their caste and to do the work assigned to their caste.
 Generally, only Indians of the higher, wealthier castes have been able to immigrate to other countries.
 After arriving in other countries, they often establish their own businesses.

-The Brahmans form the highest Hindu caste.
+The Brahmins form the highest Hindu caste.
 This class consists of the religious and scholarly.
 However, as a result of British influence in India, educational opportunities gradually became available to most of the other castes.
 The Indo-Pakistani groups outside of India tend to exhibit this British influence more than the people living in India.
 These immigrant groups have also shown Western influence in their clothing.
 Still, some of the Hindu Indo-Pakistani continue to wear their traditional clothes: the men wear dhotis (loin cloths), and the women wear saris (cloths that are wrapped around the waist and over the shoulder or head).
 Most of them also continue to eat their native Indian foods.
 Although the Hindu religion commands vegetarianism, most of the Indo-Pakistani eat some types of meat.

 Islamic influence has been strong among some of the Indo-Pakistani, especially on the Arabian peninsula.
 There, the Indo-Pakistani are required to follow Islamic law.
 For example, the women are required to wear chadors, which are loose, usually black robes worn by Muslim women.
 The chador covers the entire body from head to toe, and most of the face.
 Chadors must be worn in public and during the month of Ramadan.
 In addition, the Hindu Indo-Pakistani are treated as second class citizens by the governments of Saudi Arabia and Yemen.